ubccpsc/310/docs/26w1/project/autotest.md

 ### Bucket Grades

-AutoTest reports your progress using one of the following buckets grades based on completely your submission satifies the requirements:
+AutoTest reports your progress using one of the following buckets, based on how completely your submission satifies the requirements:

-- **Beginning** Submission has just been started, or is otherwise incomplete.
+- **Beginning** [0--54] Submission has just been started, or is otherwise incomplete.
-- **Acquiring** Submission demonstrates support for basic or rudimentary functionality.
+- **Acquiring** [55--71] Submission demonstrates support for basic or rudimentary functionality.
-- **Developing** Submission demonstrates support for basic and some complex functionality.
+- **Developing** [72--84] Submission demonstrates support for basic and some complex functionality.
-- **Proficient** Submission implements support for basic and complex functionality.
+- **Proficient** [85--94] Submission implements support for basic and complex functionality.
-- **Extending** Submission implements most or all requirements and is functional and robust.
+- **Extending** [95--100] Submission implements most or all requirements and is functional and robust.

-You can interpret the reported bucket as an indication of your progress, and to confirm that your code is actually being graded successfully.
+You can interpret the reported bucket as an indication of your progress (and the minimum grade your submission received).
 Your actual score will be reported separately after the deadline.

 ## Adding unit tests